Deltares/hydromt_wflow/docs/user_guide/wflow_build.rst

 Configuration file
 ------------------
 Settings to build or update a Wflow model are managed in a configuration file.
-In this file, every option from each :ref:`model component <model_methods>` can be changed by the user in its corresponding section.
+In this file, every option from each :ref:`model method <model_methods>` can be changed by the user in its corresponding section.

 Note that the order in which the components are listed in the ini file is important: